free consultation

 5. Passive and active neglect: Passive neglect occurs when a caregiver unintentionally fails to provide adequate care, while active neglect is a deliberate act of withholding essential care.
 Some signs of neglect include poor hygiene, malnutrition, dehydration, bedsores, or inadequate medical care in the victim.

 Preventing nursing home abuse and neglect begins with choosing a reputable and well-managed facility that prioritizes the safety and well-being of its residents.
 Factors to consider when selecting a nursing home include staff-to-resident ratios, staff training and qualifications, facility cleanliness, and positive reviews from current residents and their families.
+Part of that preparation also includes knowing items not allowed in nursing homes so families can avoid unintentionally creating safety risks during visits or when setting up a loved one’s room.

 Regular communication with nursing home staff and frequent visits at varying times can help deter potential abuse or neglect while also allowing family members to monitor their loved one’s condition closely.
 Encouraging your loved one to participate in social activities and stay connected with friends and family can improve their mental health and potentially help them feel more comfortable discussing their concerns if abuse or neglect were to occur.